 Labouring with large stones

-Assessing the impact of large-scale construction projects on Mycenaean communities in Late Bronze Age Greece
+A study into the investment and impact of construction projects on Mycenaean communities in Late Bronze Age Greece